chrisheckler/pipeline_elasticsearch/README.md

 ## Stages of transformation

 ### Stage 1
-Read in a csv file and convert it to json
+Read in a csv file and convert it to json add 1500 to salary

 ### Stage 2
-Make some calculations on the data

-### Stage 3
-Index data into elasticsearch
+Index into elasticsearch